gravitational/teleport/rfd/0059-search-based-access-requests.md

 ```

 Users will assume the role db-admin-role when searching for nodes in the search
-UI and will also receive the certificate with this role if access request is
+UI and will also receive the certificate with this role (but restricted to the specific resources they requested) if access request is
 granted.

 ```yaml